Sébastien Buemi: 2017–18 season

 Buemi endured a tough start to the season, taking only one point from the opening double-header at Hong Kong, having been involved in some incidents, including with previous seasons' title rival Lucas di Grassi.
 Buemi hit back with pole position at Marrakesh.
-He led the race throughout, until 4 laps from the end, he was passed by the Mahindra of Felix Rosenqvist.
-He achieved two podium finishes at the next two races, to leave him in 4th place in the standings.
+He led the race throughout until four laps from the finish, when he was passed by the Mahindra of Felix Rosenqvist.
+He achieved two podium finishes at the next two races, to leave him in fourth place in the standings.
 However, he crashed out of the following race in Punta del Este.
-His Renault e.dams, however, proved not to be as competitive as previous seasons, and while consistently scoring in the points, he did not achieve a race win or podium for the next 4 races.
+His Renault e.dams, however, proved not to be as competitive as previous seasons, and while consistently scoring in the points, he did not achieve a race win or podium for the next four races.
 In the final ePrix of the season, a double-header at New York, Buemi qualified on pole in both rounds, with the final round being achieved in the first wet qualifying session in Formula E history.
-However, he would slip behind faster cars in the races to 3rd and 4th respectively.
-This meant he finished the season in 4th place, his lowest position in the standings since Formula E began, with 125 points.
-Renault e.dams finished the season 5th in the standings, the first time they had not won the Teams' Championship, with Buemi scoring 125 out of the team's 133 points.
+However, he would slip behind faster cars in the races to third and fourth respectively.
+This meant he finished the season in fourth place, his lowest position in the standings since Formula E began, with 125 points.
+Renault e.dams finished the season fifth in the standings, the first time they had not won the Teams' Championship, with Buemi scoring 125 out of the team's 133 points.